Frequently Asked Questions

 What documents will be covered in the project?

-In particular, the BDT solution is expected to digitize the approximated 70,000 to 100,000 negotiable barge bills of lading that NGFA members handle each year.
+In particular, the BDT solution is expected to digitize the tens of thousands of negotiable barge bills of lading that NGFA members handle each year.
 As this solution develops and expands, there may be other paper-based documents that could be incorporated.

 Will it be available throughout the US or only on specific waterways to start and what kinds of products will it cover?